carbonplan/sai-downscaling/docs/how-to/deploy.md

 1. Go to **Actions → deploy → Run workflow**
 2. Set **environment** to `production`
-3. Set **model** to a GCM subfolder (e.g. `ukesm1-1-ll`), or to a single config file relative to `configs/production/`.
+3. Set **model** to a GCM subfolder, such as `ukesm1-1-ll`, or to a single config file relative to `configs/production/`.
 Leave it blank to run every model in the matrix.
 4. Set **branch** explicitly.
 At a release tag the default resolves to the release version, but off any other ref `setuptools_scm` resolves a development version such as `v0.12.0.post28`, which no documentation page or `baselines.py` entry cites.
 5. Click **Run workflow**

-Each job checks out the ref, installs the package at it (so the `branch` in all configs resolves to the package version), then runs:
+Each job checks out the ref and installs the package at it, so that the `branch` in every config resolves to the package version.
+It then runs:

 1. `saidownscale validate --config-path configs/production/{model}/`
 2. `saidownscale run --config-path configs/production/{model}/`